Situated cognition: Affordances/effectivities

 James J. Gibson introduced the idea of affordances as part of a relational account of perception.
 Perception should not be considered solely as the encoding of environmental features into the perceiver's mind, but as an element of an individual's interaction with her environment (Gibson, 1977).
 Central to his proposal of an ecological psychology was the notion of affordances.
 Gibson proposed that in any interaction between an agent and the environment, inherent conditions or qualities of the environment allow the agent to perform certain actions with the environment.
 He defined the term as properties in the environment that presented possibilities for action and were available for an agent to perceive directly and act upon.

 Gibson focused on the affordances of physical objects, such as doorknobs and chairs, and suggested that these affordances were directly perceived by an individual instead of mediated by mental representations such as mental models.
-It is important to note that Gibson's notion of direct perception as an unmediated process of noticing, perceiving, and encoding specific attributes from the environment, has long been challenged by proponents of a more category-based model of perception.
+Gibson's notion of direct perception as an unmediated process of noticing, perceiving, and encoding specific attributes from the environment has long been challenged by proponents of a more category-based model of perception.

 This focus on agent-situation interactions in ecological psychology was consistent with the situated cognition program of researchers such as James G. Greeno (1994, 1998), who appreciated Gibson's apparent rejection of the factoring assumptions underlying experimental psychology.
 The situated cognition perspective focused on "perception-action instead of memory and retrieval…A perceiving/acting agent is coupled with a developing/adapting environment and what matters is how the two interact".
 Greeno (1994) also suggested that affordances are "preconditions for activity," and that while they do not determine behavior, they increase the likelihood that a certain action or behavior will occur.

 Shaw, Turvey, & Mace (as cited by Greeno, 1994) later introduced the term effectivities, the abilities of the agent that determined what the agent could do, and consequently, the interaction that could take place.
 Perception and action were co-determined by the effectivities and affordances, which acted 'in the moment' together.
 Therefore, the agent directly perceived and interacted with the environment, determining what affordances could be picked up, based on his effectivities.
 This view is consistent with Norman's (1988) theory of "perceived affordances," which emphasizes the agent's perception of an object's utility as opposed to focusing on the object itself.

 An interesting question is the relationship between affordances and mental representations as set forth in a more cognitivist perspective.
 While Greeno (1998) argues that attunements to affordances are superior to constructs such as schemata and mental models, Glenberg & Robertson (1999) suggested that affordances are the building blocks of mental models.